THEORY, PRACTICE & REALIZATION

 Within the human body, there is a point of perfect equilibrium which exists between Conscious Intelligence and unintelligent nature.
 In other words, there are transitional “points” in our conscious being of perfect equilibrium where nature-matter becomes intelligent-matter.
 This perfect equilibrium is the point at which matter evolves into spirit or where unconscious nature-matter becomes conscious-intelligence or Conscious Light.
 In the body, these energetic transitions are where vital life of the body transitions into vital light in the psycho/cognitive and where vital light transitions into Spirit.
 Historically, the alchemists have referred to this process as lead being transmuted into gold.
 The most advanced state of this transitional process was demonstrated to us by Jesus Christ when he ascended.

 Religion provides an exoteric framework of guidance for humanity by elevating the faithful through moral and ethical parameters which instill hope, duty, and a sense of community.
 Individuals whose level of interest in religion, philosophy, or spirituality venture into the esoteric levels of understanding; they seek the deeper aspects of Truth.
 The realization of Truth awakens insights about the purification and transformation of consciousness; this Truth leads to Self-realization.
 The entrance into life is the transition of Spirit into matter and the transformation of consciousness is described as the transition of matter into Spirit.
-If we were stripped of our ego-personality, emotions, and personal attachments in the worldly matrix so nothing was left, we would recognize our true Self-Identity.
+If we were stripped of our ego-persona, emotions, and personal attachments in the worldly matrix so nothing was left, we would recognize our true Self-Identity.
 Present-day society presents many distractions and enticements which create obstacles to the realization of enlightened life.
 If we desire higher knowledge and enlightened states, we must turn away from the pleasures of the world or consciousness will remain embedded in the sensual realm and resist change.
 The states of enlightened consciousness are elusive and subtle realities.
 To awaken from worldly illusion is an attempt to dislodge consciousness from the sensual, material world because of the endless cycle of pleasure/pain.
 Transformation is about changing and eliminating the debris of accumulated misperceptions, attachments, and resentments so the elusive reality can be known.

 Religion, philosophy, and spiritual theory have wide variations, but there are golden threads of Truth which bind them together; but they all have different goals.
 The ideal system reveals the most direct route to reach the goal.
 Embrace the journey through careful analysis of known truth, thoughtful evaluation, and proper application.
 It is not possible to remain in the zones of “golden truth” if the lower level work is not completed first.
 Thus, the purpose of spiritual work is to reach higher levels of consciousness and to live there.
 The internal landscape represents energetic fields of the body which require focused attention to heal; these energies have to be experienced, worked with, and transformed.
 The destination is Self-realization and Self-regeneration as well as the sub-states: mental clarity, focus, emotional stability, inner peace, health, harmony, stillness, oneness, and balance.

 In life experience, we learn to be “outward looking” creatures, but because of this habit, our energies flow outward and are dissipated in the world.
 If for a moment, we sat quietly, closed our eyes and let our attention turn inward, our energies would change their direction of flow, and we would experience the inner reality; this is the way to radiant awakening and Self-realization.
 People are unable to disengage from the nature-body long enough to become conscious of being in a body of matter.
 Humans have a triune consciousness, which has three aspects of intelligence: Knowing, Thinking, and Doing.
 The self-conscious activity of humans primarily takes place in the Doing consciousness which feels the primal drives and sensations of the physical body.
-This is experienced as the continuous interaction of feeling/desire of the Doer and the body; this activity produces the body-mind and ego-personality.
+This is experienced as the continuous interaction of feeling/desire of the Doer and the body; this activity produces the body-mind and ego-persona.
 If people are conscious of and focused on the sensations of the body and the glamour of the world, they cannot become conscious of the Doer, the Thinker, or the Knower; they cannot be conscious of their Eternal Self.
 There are transitional “points” in our consciousness of perfect equilibrium where nature-matter becomes intelligent-matter, aka matter transitioning into Spirit.
 This is also the freedom of the conscious self from the bonds of the elemental world.

 Endless Cycle of Grace